 Electrical items

 British electrical voltage is 240 volts and electrical equipment has a three-pin plug.
-The voltage and plugs will be different in your country.
+The voltage and plugs may be different in your country.
 You may prefer to buy electrical equipment here after you arrive because if you bring your own goods they could be damaged or become unsafe.
-Basic hair dryers, for example, cost about £15-20.
-If you need to use an adaptor plug for any of your electrical goods, you can buy these from Accommodation for £5.
+Basic hair dryers, for example, cost about £20-30.
+If you need to use an adaptor plug for any of your electrical goods, you can buy these in supermarkets for around £5.

-In halls of residence, the furniture is provided but you will need your own pillows, quilts, towels, sheets and quilt covers and dishes and cooking tools.
+In halls of residence, the furniture is provided but you will need your own pillows, duvet, towels, sheets, dishes and cooking tools.

 - Bedding and kitchen packs can be pre-ordered from your home country via UniKitOut and delivered to your door.
-You can also buy these products locally when you arrive, in the Oxford City centre.
+You can also buy these products locally when you arrive.

-- Shops such as Primark, Argos, M&S and Poundland stock household goods.
-You can order them before you arrive and go and collect them once you are here.
+- Shops such as Primark, Argos, TK Maxx, John Lewis, M&S and Asda Living stock household goods.
+You can order them before you arrive and go and collect them once you are here. .

 - You can also buy used goods in charity shops close to Brookes or from websites such as Gumtree or Daily Info.